Far from being “smart”, after my third stingray injury, I had a realization: Maybe I should protect my feet.

 But, if you want to get an idea of just how effective this material is at preventing puncture wounds, watch this video:

-I got all excited and thought Wow!
+After my first prototype was made, I got all excited and thought Wow!
 I should patent this!

 It turns out that this exact patent was awarded in 2016 to inventor Michael Bobzien.

 At the present time I have not seen a single pair of stingray-resistant booties on the market from any of the major surf companies.

 This is a shame, as this feature could be easily implemented into the design of existing wetsuit booties.
 I would think they would sell like hotcakes to anyone who has ever been hit by a stingray.
 If a surf company was able to get exclusive licensing of the patent from Bobzien, I think they’d make a mint.

 Then again, the surf companies are a little behind the times – they still don’t even take seriously the idea of surfing sunglasses.

 I do not know if this method works or not to deter stingrays.